heheshang/AuroraPlan/Rust for Rustaceans.md

 library code will be used automatically.
 With static compilation, the library’s code is hardwired into the binary, so the user would have to recompile your code against an upgraded version of the library to get the update.
-Dynamic linking also tends to produce smaller binaries.
+- Dynamic linking also tends to produce smaller binaries.
 Since static compilation includes any linked code into the final binary output, and any code that code in turn pulls in, it produces larger binaries.
 With dynamic linking, each external item includes just a small bit of wrapper code that loads the indicated library at runtime and then forwards the access.
-198 Chapter 11
-So far, static linking may not seem very attractive, but it has one big advantage over dynamic linking: ease of distribution.
+- So far, static linking may not seem very attractive, but it has one big advantage over dynamic linking: ease of distribution.
 With dynamic linking, anyone who wants to run a binary that includes your code must also have any libraries your code links against.
 Not only that, but they must make sure the version of